PollyCR/space-invader/README.md

-Space Invader
+# Space Invader
 An app displaying space-related information featuring a chatroom for real-time space discussion with other users.

 Here is a link to a live version: http://space-invader.herokuapp.com

-Prerequisites
+# Prerequisites
 Space Invader has been built and deployed on macOS.

-In order to run this project on your own machine you will need first need to install node-package-manager (npm).
+In order to run this project on your own machine you will first need to install node-package-manager (npm).
 This was built with npm v 6.13.1.

 You can then fork and clone this directory onto your machine, open the root directory in your terminal and run

-npm install
+> npm install
 to install all dependencies.

 Then you can fire up the development server by running:

-npm start
+> npm start
 The frontend has been configured to send requests to the live backend.
 If you would like to change the endpoint, the base URL settings are located at /src/adapters/BackendAdapter.js

-Built With
+# Built With

-Frontend
+## Frontend
 This project was bootstrapped using create-react-app.

 JavaScript